 A CDMG STA is a DMG STA when operating on 2.16 GHz channel.
 A CDMG AP or PCP shall transmit DMG Beacon frames in DMG mode on a 2.16 GHz channel, also can see details in 9.41a in 11aj D1.0.
 It also maintains the BHI structure to accept the association request of a DMG STA.
 A DMG STA can request to associate with the CDMG AP or PCP if it receives a DMG frame.
 The CDMG AP or PCP can schedule SPs or CBAPs for the DMG STA.

-To make it clearer, some modifications and amendments are proposed to 11aj D1.0.
-See details in clause 3.4 of the general discussions on proposed resolutions on page 3-4.
+To make it clearer, some changes are proposed to 11aj D1.0.
+See details in clause 3.4 of the general discussions on proposed resolutions on page 3-4 (11-16/0719r1).